dsab123/website-frontend/README.md

 I'm exercising my understanding of both **Domain-Driven Design** and **AWS services** by building this site.

-I've been doing a lot of learning about (domain-driven design)[https://en.wikipedia.org/wiki/Domain-driven_design] (DDD)  (this book)[https://www.infoq.com/minibooks/domain-driven-design-quickly].
+I've been doing a lot of learning about [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD)  [this book](https://www.infoq.com/minibooks/domain-driven-design-quickly).
 I've started working on a project at work that is very DDD, and the deep level at which the models in the domain are well-known across the stakeholders.

 This blog is designed around the BlogPost model.
 A BlogPost is, as you can imagine, a model for a blog post.
 The BlogPost properties are: